 It can be used by itself or in combination with other therapies.
 It is important to note that bergamot oil should not be used if the patient is taking certain medications, such as blood thinners.

+Research on using bergamot oil for dementia patients is limited.
 It is always best to consult with a healthcare professional before starting any new treatment.

 Lowering Blood Sugar Levels

 If you’re considering using bergamot oil to help lower your blood sugar levels, be sure to consult with your doctor first.
-He or she may be able to recommend a safe dosage for you.

 Side Effects Of Bergamot Essential Oil